ewerk/authzed-http-client/docs/building-locally.md

 ./src/local-builds/generate.sh
 ```

-> ℹ️ The local build approach is mostly going to be archived once the automated workflow(s) are fully complete.
+> ℹ️ The local build approach is main intention is to support local dev and testing.
+The _real_ source of truth are the GitHub actions.